Use Your Maiden Name Even After a Name Change

 You're managing conflicting identities, but each credential, from your social security card and driver's license to your bank accounts, allows only one name to prevail.

-Keep a checklist of who has confirmed your name change.
-This will ensure that you never find yourself in an embarrassing situation where you're unsure which name to provide.
+Keep a checklist of who has confirmed your name change to avoid an embarrassing situation where you're unsure which name to provide.

-Before obtaining official approval for your new name, introduce yourself with your maiden name, and then explain that you're in the process of changing it.
+Before receiving official approval for your new name, introduce yourself with your maiden name, then explain that you're in the process of changing it.

-This is often enough to satisfy requirements at places such as banks, as they understand the time-consuming nature of the name change process.
+This is often enough to satisfy requirements at places like banks, as they understand the time-consuming nature of the name change process.

 5. Haven't decided to go through with it